-- 3.2 There are two major conceptual elements to the proposed approach to reaching decisions on the IM Review: - 3.2.1 Review element: reviewing the IMs and identifying which IMs we should consider changing and why.
+- 3.2 There are two major conceptual elements to the decision-making framework: - 3.2.1 Review element: reviewing the IMs and identifying which IMs we should consider changing and why.
 This broadly equates to the question below in box 2 of Figure 1: 'which IMs should we consider changing and why?' - 3.2.2 Change element: deciding whether, and if so how, to change an IM following the review element.
 This broadly equates to the question below in box 4 of Figure 1: should we change the IMs and, if so, how? - 3.3 In practice, these two conceptual elements may overlap to an extent in substance and in sequence as we conduct the IM Review. - 3.4 Figure 1 below sets out the practical steps for the two conceptual elements.